 (You’ll get it when I go through more examples further down.)

-Again, Buffett isn’t going into the specifics of whether to add or subtract the number.
-He is saying that you should think about how the cash flow requirements of the business is to affect the final owner earnings calculation.
+Buffett isn’t going into the specifics of whether to add or subtract the number.
+He is saying that you should think about how the cash flow requirements of the business affects the final owner earnings calculation.

 It’s also a case by case basis.

-- If the change in working capital is negative, that means working capital increased as the company needs more capital to grow.
-This reduces cash flow and so it should reduce the owner earnings. (excluded in this case)
+- If the change in working capital is negative, that means working capital increased as the company used more capital to maintain its competitive position and unit volume.
+This reduces cash flow and so it should reduce the owner earnings.

-- If changes in working capital is positive, that means working capital decreased as the company has more cash for the company to grow and play with.
-This increases cash flow and so it should added to owner earnings. (included in this case)
+- If the change in working capital is positive, that means working capital decreased as the company used less capital to maintain its competitive position and unit volume.
+This increases cash flow and so it should be added to owner earnings.

 However, when you look and think about each component and simplify it to the two points above, it makes the entire calculation that much easier.